 Lost World has gone through fewer quality downgrades than other levels in SADX.
-There are several areas that can be called an improvement over the Dreamcast version.
+There are several areas that can be called improvements over the Dreamcast version.
 There are also some problems with lighting and transparency, and several new textures in the ports.
 Let’s take a closer look at the SADX redesign of this level.

 The start location reveals a slightly different mood for the stage.
 Distant areas were shrouded in white fog on the Dreamcast, while the Gamecube version uses dark grey.
 In general, the level appears darker and more “withered”.
 If we forget for a moment that the original game was all about being a colorful spectacle at any given time, this change is not bad.
 It fits the “ruin” theme of the level quite well.
 The darker atmosphere also helps accentuate the lights* coming from those stone pillars:

 * While not immediately noticeable, the majority of fire sprites in SADX are broken slightly because of changes to the particle system.
 More on that in the Miscellaneous section.

 The area below has also received some redesign.
 The new model for plants looks more detailed than its rougher Dreamcast counterpart.
 The colors are duller, but for a ruin-themed level perhaps this is what the designers were going for:

-Some redesigns appear a bit strange, however.
+Some redesigns appear a bit strange, though.
 This area was flat on the Dreamcast, but now it has blocks with empty spaces.
-These blocks were likely supposed to be filled with water (SADX Preview prototype has water here), but it was removed for reasons unknown, leaving them empty:
+These blocks were likely supposed to be filled with water (SADX “Preview” prototype has water here), but it was removed for reasons unknown, leaving them empty:

 The snake room entrance is presented more effectively on the Gamecube.
 The darker theme works well with the lights.
-The fog is too thick in the PC version, but it still looks acceptable:
+The fog is perhaps too thick in the PC version, but it still looks acceptable:

 The problems begin after entering the snake room.
 The collision on the snake is glitchy in all versions of the game, however only in SADX the snake parts have a jittery position readjustment happening every few frames, which is noticeable enough to get annoying.
 The Gamecube’s distortion effect makes it difficult to navigate underwater, although some people might prefer that: